vechain-energy/examples-kanban-ideas/README.md

 function setStatus(tokenId, status) public onlyOwner {}
 ```

-For demonstration purpose the `useCall()` hook will be used to identify the current owner of the contract.
-If the owner matches the currently signed in account, it will render buttons that allow to change the status.
+For demonstration purpose the `useCall()` hook is used to identify the current owner of the contract.
+Buttons are only visible if the owner matches the currently signed in account.

 `ChangeStatus.js`: